New Starters Welcome

 Don’t forget to look at our Facebook page (Poppetts day nursery Shenfield) where you can keep up to date with pictures and information/reminders about what is happening during your child’s nursery day.
-This can also be accessed from our website.
-We try and share relevant information and topical news but help and advice from your peers is a great way to get ideas and find out local information…. happy Facebooking.
+We try and share relevant information and topical news …. happy Facebooking.

 Please make sure that you let us know of change of telephone numbers, email addresses, dietary requirements so that we can keep our records up to date.